afo/dataXhkbu/README.md

 - **Ikhlaq Sidhu:** sidhu @ berkeley edu ([LinkedIn](https://www.linkedin.com/in/ikhlaq/))
 - **Alexander Fred Ojala:** afo @ berkeley edu ([LinkedIn](https://www.linkedin.com/in/alexanderfo/))

+## About the Bootcamp

+Today, the world is literally reinventing itself with Data and AI.
+However, neither leading companies nor the world’s top students have the complete knowledge set to participate in this newly developing world.
+This 2-day course provides the tools and understanding to boost any student’s ability to create the emerging data applications of the future.
+This bootcamp is suitable for individuals interested in hands-on practical understanding of data science and application opportunities in new ventures, industry project areas, and potential support of research with data technologies.

+This bootcamp is set of intensive topics selected from the the Applied Data Science with Venture Applications Course at UC Berkeley (IEOR 135/290).
+The bootcamp is a high paced immersion into data and data science principles in a uniquely practical approach.
+The 2-day program contains theory segments, code samples in Python and in Jupyter Notebooks, and a real-life wide ranging project that can be started over the first 2 days with guidance for instructors.
+The course includes a real life code development project.

 ## ❤️ Credits